Skip to main content

 If you agree you caused damage but think the amount the rooming house operator is claiming is too high, get evidence to show this.
 For example, if they want to repair or replace something, get your own quotes from shops or tradespeople to show that they are trying to claim too much.

 The rooming house operator’s claim must be in proportion to the damage caused.
-For example, if they want to claim the cost of repainting your entire room after repairing a small hole you made in the wall, VCAT may consider this unnecessary and order less compensation.
+For example, if they want to claim the cost of repainting your entire room after repairing a small hole you made in the wall, you could argue that their claim is unnecessary and unreasonable.

 Their claim must also allow for ‘depreciation’, which means the older something gets, the less it is worth.
 The Australian Taxation Office (ATO) has a rental properties depreciation guide with information on depreciation over time, including a table of common household items.
 VCAT uses this guide when looking at claims.